 Take note that you can’t book an appointment unless you’ve already paid the visa application fee and completed the DS-160 form.
 This is also the reason why I’ve included them in the earlier steps.

-Alternatively, you can ask the assistance of a customer service representative to book an appointment.
+Alternatively, you can ask for the assistance of a customer service representative to book an appointment.